gpapillera/conquering-responsive-layouts/README.md

 ## Day 3 - Enter `max-width`

-It limits stretching from 1 side to the other. \
+Using `max-width` with your container limits stretching from 1 side to the other.

 **CSS viewports:** \
 `vh` - viewport height \
 `vw` - viewport width \
 `vmin` - viewport minimum \
-`vmax` - viewport maximum \
+`vmax` - viewport maximum

 `%` - _Percentage_ sign, is always dependent with its parent size